Nic-LAmarca/u-of-c-vet-med-app/README.md

 To ensure that these requests worked, we used Postman and created a workspace for our team to test the results.

 ### 4. Requests
 Below, we show each of the endpoints that have been created and tested.
 In order to test these results, a new user would need to first create a database and then pull our program from our GitHub repository before testing the results on Postman.
+However, we have saved each of the endpoints in postman as an example and pasted them in the story associated with the endpoint in Jira.

 #### GET:
 Comment - FP63
 List of Animals - FP52
 History - FP59
 Individual User - FP60
 Images - FP58
 Individual Animal - FP53
 List of Users - FP55
 Treatment Method - FP54
 Medical Records - FP57
 Animal Status History - FP61
 Prescription - FP56

 #### POST:
 Animal - FP64
 User - FP65